Unix Timestamp Converter

 Calculators

-Unix timestamps are integers that represent the number of seconds elapsed since 1 January 1970 00:00:00 UTC.
-They are used extensively in programming, databases, log files and APIs.
-This tool converts between Unix timestamps and human-readable date and time in both directions.
+Unix timestamps — integers representing seconds (or milliseconds) elapsed since 1 January 1970 00:00:00 UTC — are used extensively in programming, databases, log files, APIs and analytics.
+Reading them by eye or converting them to a specific date requires calculation or a lookup.
+This tool converts Unix timestamps to human-readable dates and times, or converts any date string to a Unix timestamp, in both directions.

 Enter a Unix timestamp (in seconds or milliseconds) or a date string in the input box and click Run.
-The tool detects which direction to convert and outputs both the readable date and the Unix timestamp.
+The tool auto-detects the direction of conversion.
+For a timestamp input, it outputs the readable date in both UTC and your local timezone.
+For a date string input, it outputs the corresponding Unix timestamp in seconds and milliseconds.

 When to use this tool

-Use this when debugging API responses that include timestamp fields, reading log files, working with database records that store dates as integers, or converting a specific date to a timestamp for use in a query or script.
+Use this when debugging API responses that include timestamp fields, when reading timestamps in log files or database records, when working with analytics platforms that report dates as epoch values, when writing database queries that filter by timestamp, or when converting a specific date to a timestamp for use in a script or API call.

 Privacy